xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>MinMaxClose Button</summary>
   Toolbar button to replace native window buttons (minimize, maximize and close).
-I'm a Windows user and use Tree Style Tab with hidden titlebar, so I need this.
+I'm a Windows user and use Sidebery (vertical tabbar) with hidden titlebar, so I need this.

  - <i>Left-click</i> to minimize (so I can't close it accidentally).